denxorz/InputOutputSnappingCanvas/README.md

 [![Build status](https://github.com/denxorz/InputOutputSnappingCanvas/workflows/.NET%20Core/badge.svg)](https://github.com/denxorz/InputOutputSnappingCanvas/actions) [![NuGet](https://buildstats.info/nuget/Denxorz.InputOutputSnappingCanvas)](https://www.nuget.org/packages/Denxorz.InputOutputSnappingCanvas/) [![License](http://img.shields.io/:license-mit-blue.svg)](https://github.com/denxorz/InputOutputSnappingCanvas/blob/master/LICENSE.md)

 ## What does it do?
-A WPF Canvas which allows the easily connecting elements.
+A WPF Canvas which allows easy connecting elements.
 Each element on the canvas can have zero or multiple in and outputs.
 These inputs and outputs will snap together.

 ## Example